AlgyJr/ios_guides/Table-View-Guide.md

 ```

 ####Insert the refresh control into the list
-The `UIRefreshControl` now needs to be added to the list view.
+The `UIRefreshControl` now needs to be added to the table view.

 ```swift
 override func viewDidLoad() {